Vitaly Shishov: Death

 On 2 August 2021, Shishov put on his jogging clothes and is believed to have gone on a run.

 Later that day, Vitaly was reported missing in Kyiv by his partner.
 By the next day, he was found hanged in Sviatoshynsky Forest Park, a park near his home.
 Ukrainian police opened a criminal case into his death and would investigate whether it was a suicide or "premeditative murder meant to look like suicide."
 The head of Ukrainian police highlighted that his body has been found with abrasions and peeled skin in several places.

 A week prior to his death, Shishov helped organize a rally in Kyiv that marked the 31st anniversary of Belarus's independence from the Soviet Union.
 Shishov, as well as the Belarusian House in Ukraine (BHU), had received threats.
 His colleague Yuri Shchuchko stated that Ukrainian security officers and police had privately warned the BHU about threats to activists: "They said we should watch ourselves because a Belarusian KGB [secret police] network was active here."
 BHU stated that "[they] were warned repeatedly by local sources and our people in Belarus about possible provocations, going as far as kidnapping and assassination.
 Vitaly reacted to those warnings with stoicism and humour."

 A similar lynching incident occurred a year before.
 In 2020 in Belarus, the 28-year-old democracy activist Nikita Krivtsov was found hanging from a tree in a forest outside Minsk.
+Shishov was buried on September 26, 2021, in Kyiv.

-Following Shishov’s death, Volodymyr Zelensky, the president of Ukraine, ordered law enforcement agencies to more closely protect Belarusian exiles.
+Following Shishov's death, Volodymyr Zelensky, the president of Ukraine, ordered law enforcement agencies to more closely protect Belarusian exiles.

 In an 9 August press conference, President Lukashenko denied that Belarusian security services had killed Shishov, calling the activist "a nobody."